Comparing Sunnova Energy International (NOVA) & Its Rivals

 Sunnova Energy International’s peers have higher revenue and earnings than Sunnova Energy International.
 Sunnova Energy International is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

-This is a summary of current ratings and recommmendations for Sunnova Energy International and its peers, as reported by MarketBeat.com.
+This is a breakdown of current recommendations for Sunnova Energy International and its peers, as reported by MarketBeat.com.

 |Sell Ratings